 How to Use Tomato Cages

 - Next, tie the lower vines to the bottom rung on the cage.
 You can use something like rubber bands, sewing thread, organic cotton yarn, or dental floss.
-But, be sure not to tie them too tight, so you can allow those vines to grow thicker and not injure your plant.
+But be sure not to tie them too tight, so you can allow those vines to grow thicker and not injure your plant.
 I like nylon string because it’s gentle, strong, and stretchy.

 - If your cage needs more support to handle the extra weight of your heavy fruits, you can also use two wooden stakes or rebar on opposite sides.
 Just drive them into the ground about 12 inches deep alongside the cage and tie them to the cage using twist ties or other material.

-- Don’t forget to prune any dead vines or leaves so that your plant’s thriving parts can receive more nutrients.
+- Don’t forget to prune any dead vines or leaves so your plant’s thriving parts can receive more nutrients.

 Also, here’s a neat trick for growing even taller tomato plants in cages.